carwbrown/carwbrown/README.md

 - The finished Call Sheet ready to be printed and sent to all participants
 <img src ="https://imgur.com/1khc1Gz.jpeg" alt="callSheet"></img>

-### <a href="https://github.com/carwbrown/rick.morty" target="_blank">My React Playground</a>

-- I use this  project to think through several  different React App patterns.
-All in Typescript I  consume APIs, use hooks, set up a form from scratch, etc.

-### <a href="https://github.com/carwbrown/ccs-bot" target="_blank">Discord Bot</a>
-- A Discord bot created to help the CCS Heroes of the Storm  Discord Channel.
-Built with vanilla JavaScript, hosted with repl.it.
-### <a href="https://github.com/carwbrown/cwbdux" target="_blank">My own version of Redux</a>
-- As a academic exercise to get a  better understanding of Redux, I wrote my own version of Redux.

 <br />
 <p>